 MOTAS - 6 has a unique 'vector morphing' feature.
-This allows blending of the parameters for the active patch from the patches in slots 1-4, in a 2-D space, using the morph-x and morph-y modulators (set these in section 17.6).
+This allows blending of the parameters for the active patch from the patches in slots #1-#4, in a 2-D space, using the morph-x and morph-y modulators (set these in section 17.7).

-To enter vector morphing mode press $\{h_i\}$ whilst a preset page is displayed.
+To enter vector morphing mode press $\textcircled{h} \Rightarrow$ whilst the patch overview page is displayed.
 The display will change to that shown above.
-The symbol M is shown in the bottom left of the display in vector morphing mode.
+The symbol \blacksquare is shown in the bottom left of the display in vector morphing mode.

 As the morph-x control is varied the patch parameters blend from left to right (P1 / P3 to P2 / P4).
 Similarly as the morph-y control is varied the patch parameters blend from bottom to top (P1 / P2 to P3 / P4).
 A small cross-hair on the display shows the current blend position.
-Also, the preset LEDs 2 will flash with a brightness reflecting the current blend amount from that preset.

-The morph position can be in 1 of 4 quadrants corresponding to the patch presets 1-4.
+The morph position can be in 1 of 4 quadrants corresponding to the patches in slots #1-#4.
 The 'dominant' preset is the one which belongs to the current quadrant.
-For example, if the morph position is in the lower left quadrant then preset P1 is dominant.
+For example, if the morph position is in the lower left quadrant then the patch in slot #1